reganmeloche/iot-controls/README.md

 - Passport: For login and session management
 - Other useful npm packages: react-bootstrap, sleep-promise, mqtt, moment

+All of the software used in this project is free, provided you stay on the free tier for CloudMQTT and Heroku.

+## Circuit Diagram
+[diagram]

+## Communication
+The device and the dashboard communicate using CloudMQTT, which is essentially a pub/sub queue that is hosted separately from the dashboard, and it works as follows: When I trigger a control from the dashboard, say turning on the LED, the back-end code of the dashboard publishes a message to this queue.
+Meanwhile, the NodeMCU on the device, which is connected to the internet over WiFi, is subscribed to this queue, so it receives any messages that are published.
+Once a message is received, it triggers a callback function, to which the queued message is passed.
+There is code on the NodeMCU that parses the message and triggers the proper controls.
+In the case of the LED, this is simply triggering the pin connected to the LED.

+While most of the controls are in the direction of the dashboard to the device, there are a few situations that work in the opposite direction.
+For example, the temperature sensor - this is a two-step process.
+First of all, when the user requests the temperature, the dashboard must first issue the request to the device via the queue, using the same process described above.
+However, the temperature cannot be sent back immediately.
+All communication between the dash and the device must happen using the queue.
+So once the device receives the request for the temperature, the value is read from the sensor, and then this value is published from the device to the queue.
+The dashboard is subscribed to the queue, and when it picks up a message, a global value representing the temperature is updated accordingly.
+After the initial request for the temperature from the dash, a second request is querying that global value.
+A delay is programmed in between these requests to allow some time for the dash to receive the message containing the temperature that was sent by the device.
+The global value is grabbed and it updates the dashboard accordingly.
+The same two-step process is used for both checking i the device is online, and for checking the status of the LED.

 ## Try it out
 This was a personal project that I worked in an effort to get familiar with full-stack IoT.
 I worked on it during my spare time, and it took me 3 months to complete.
 Feel free to use any of the components here for your own projects and please let me know how they turn out.
 Good luck!

 ## Ideas for future development
 - Log all user interactions: Could integrate into a cloud platform like AWS/Azure